-The Center for Entrepreneurship at Saint Louis University helps students — both within the John Cook School of Business and throughout the University — develop their ideas into products.
+The Chaifetz Center for Entrepreneurship at Saint Louis University helps students — both within the Richard A. Chaifetz School of Business and throughout the University — develop their ideas into products.
 This includes opportunities to network with business owners and win cash prizes.

 SLU’s Entrepreneur Club is a campus-wide student group supporting entrepreneurship.
 It is dedicated to introducing, engaging and inspiring student entrepreneurs to create a better world.

 The Chaifetz Center for Entrepreneurship’s Pure Idea Generator Challenge asks college students to provide answers to a different challenge each year.
 Finalists are invited to the St. Louis City Museum’s rooftop where they are given a new problem and placed on City Museum’s three-story Ferris wheel for a 30-minute ride.

 At the end of the ride, the finalists pitch their new solutions to some of the biggest names in the St. Louis entrepreneurship scene, including high-profile entrepreneurs and wealthy investors.
 The top three finalists receive prizes of $1,000, $500 and $300.

 The annual Real Elevator Pitch Competition invites college students to enter SLU’s twist on the classic elevator pitch competition for a chance to a grand prize.
 Submissions open the third week of October.

 The competition is open to all colleges and universities.
 Two types of pitches are considered: for-profit ideas and not-for-profit ideas.
 Prizes are awarded to first place ($2,500), second place ($1,500), and third place: ($1,000) in each track.